-6.6.2 Drivers

-The Council may exercise its discretion to suspend the operation of a driver's licence for a specified period at the discretion of the licensing manager.
-Where a licence holder has been referred to the licensing manager because they have been convicted of a serious criminal offence, or have accumulated twelve (12) or more penalty points under the Council's penalty points system, the licensing manager may order the suspension of the licence for a specified period at the discretion of the licensing manager.
+6.6.2 The Council may exercise its discretion to suspend the operation of a driver's licence for a specified period at the discretion of the licensing and community safety manager.
+Where a licence holder has been referred to the licensing and community safety manager because they have been convicted of a serious criminal offence or have accumulated twelve (12) or more penalty points under the Council's penalty points system, the licensing and community safety manager may order the suspension of the licence for a specified period at the discretion of the licensing and community safety manager.